modelum/AgileSchemaEvolver/README.md

 The tools support schema versioning and automated migration, generating native scripts for widely used database systems such as MongoDB, Cassandra, Neo4j, and MySQL.
 While automatic rollback is not implemented, the system maintains a complete history of evolution scripts, enabling the recreation of any past schema version when needed.

-Additionally, we have developed mechanisms for static code analysia, which are based on [CodeQL](https://codeql.github.com/) that detect application code fragments potentially affected by schema changes—such as JPQL queries or JPA annotations—and report issues using standard formats.
+Additionally, we have developed mechanisms for static code analysis, which are based on [CodeQL](https://codeql.github.com/) that detect application code fragments potentially affected by schema changes—such as JPQL queries or JPA annotations—and report issues using standard formats.
 These analyses are integrated in CI/CD pipelines through GitHub Actions, helping teams detect and address potential failures early in the development process [4][5].

 The approach has been validated through real-world datasets and case studies, resulting in international publications, open-source prototypes, and academic contributions.
 Overall, the project advances the capabilities available for database evolution in modern application development environments.

-Recently, we have also started to explore the use of Large Language Models (LLMs) to automate the database migration [6][7], an also assist in the generation of Athena schemas and Orion evolution scripts from natural language descriptions, opening new opportunities for future research and tooling [8].
+Recently, we have also started to explore the use of Large Language Models (LLMs) to automate the database migration [6][7], an also assist in the generation of Athena schemas and Orion evolution scripts from natural language descriptions [8], opening new opportunities for future research and tooling.

 ** References **